Westlake Dental Center

 • Permanent crown: normal eating once any anesthetic wears off.

-• Mild gum tenderness for 1–3 days is normal.
+• Mild gum tenderness for 1 to 3 days is normal.
 Call us if it persists or the bite feels high.

 After an extraction

-• Bite firmly on the gauze for 30–45 minutes after leaving the office.
+• Bite firmly on the gauze for 30 to 45 minutes after leaving the office.

 • No smoking for at least 72 hours.

-• Soft foods only for the first 24–48 hours; cold foods can soothe the area.
+• Soft foods only for the first 24 to 48 hours; cold foods can soothe the area.

-• Mild swelling and bruising for 2–3 days is normal.
+• Mild swelling and bruising for 2 to 3 days is normal.
 Ice on, ice off, 20 minutes at a time.

 • Take any prescribed medications exactly as directed.
 Call us if pain worsens after day 3.